lukasgabor/Comparison-of-high-resolution-global-canopy-height-maps-and-their-applicability/README.md

 Date: 11/15/2022

-In this repository we provide used R scripts that can be used to recreate our study.
+In this repository we provide... used R scripts that can be used to recreate our study.

 **Environmental and species data**